-The Optometry Residency Match (ORMatch) is an Application Service and Match that provides an orderly process to help applicants obtain positions of their choice, and to help programs obtain applicants of their choice.
-For many years, hospitals throughout North America have used a similar match in the annual recruitment of medical residents.
-Similar matches are also in use in other health professions, including pharmacy, psychology, dentistry and others.
+The Optometry Residency Match (ORMatch) is an Application Service and Matching Program that provides an orderly process to help applicants obtain positions of their choice, and to help programs obtain applicants of their choice.
+For many years, health care training sites throughout North America have used a similar match in the annual recruitment of medical residents, pharmacy residents, psychology interns, dentistry residents, and others.

 How It Works

 All applications are submitted to residencies using the ORMatch Application Service.
 The ORMatch Application Service is an online tool that allows applicants to send applications to residencies, and allows residencies to organize and evaluate applications submitted by applicants.

 Each application includes a letter of interest, CV, and optometry school transcript uploaded by the applicant; an application form that has contact, educational and NBEO score information provided by the applicant; and three letters of reference submitted by individuals designated by the applicant.
 Applications can be customized for each residency and must be submitted by the deadline specified by the residency.
 Residencies are able to download a single integrated PDF document for each applicant that includes all application information.

 Applicants and programs interview and evaluate each other independently of ORMatch.
 However, no offers are made by programs during the interview period.
 Applicants and programs can evaluate each other fully before the programs must decide on their preferences for applicants, and before applicants must decide on their preferences for programs.